tomwhite/Hadoop-BAM/spark-api.md

 For reading BAM, when intervals are specified it is also possible to load unplaced unmapped reads if desired.

+### Partition Guarantees

+For reading query name sorted BAM, paired reads should never be split across partitions.
+This allows applications to be sure that a single task will always be able to process read pairs together.

 ### Stringency

 For reading BAM, the stringency settings from htsjdk are supported.